-Among many reasons, visiting natural sites to enjoy scenic beauty is one major reason of tourism.
-In 2009, from a monthly analysis shows that tourist arrival for the reason of scenic beauty has an increasing growth trend from (6.99%) in January to 40.06% in Dec 2009 (Table 1).
+Among many reasons of tourism, visiting natural sites to enjoy scenic beauty is one.
+In 2009, from a monthly analysis shows that tourist arrival for the reason of scenic beauty has an increasing growth trend from (6.99%) in January to 40.06% in December 2009 (Table 4).
 Huge natural attractions constitute this country as a paradise for the tourists both from home and abroad.